openshift/jenkins/README.md

 *  **CentOS7 based image**

-	The images are available on DockerHub.
+	The v3.x images are available on DockerHub.
 An example download command is:

 	```
 	$ docker pull openshift/jenkins-2-centos7
 	```

+    Starting with v4.0, the images are no longer hosted on DockerHub, but instead on Quay.
+Their pull specs are:
+    * quay.io/openshift/origin-jenkins:v4.0
+    * quay.io/openshift/origin-jenkins-agent-nodejs:v4.0
+    * quay.io/openshift/origin-jenkins-agent-maven:v4.0
+    * quay.io/openshift/origin-jenkins-agent-base:v4.0

 	To build a Jenkins image from scratch run: